wikimedia/mediawiki-extensions-Wikibase/view/packages/wikibase-data-values-value-view/README.md

 * Input extender extension will not be hidden on mousedown event.

 #### Breaking changes
-* Use version 0.6.0 of DataValuesJavascript
+* Updated DataValues JavaScript dependency to version 0.6.
 * Renamed jQuery.ui.suggestCommons to jQuery.ui.commonssuggester.
 * When pressing ESC on a suggester enhanced input element while the suggester menu is visible, the key event's propagation is stopped.